Community Service Project

 - Cut Cotton, Cotton-poly blend fabric (child/teen solids/prints)—17″x fabric width

 - Fold fabric in half.
 Along long sides stitch 1/2″ seams.
 The top edge may be finished, serged, or pinked with shears.
 Finish by adding a “Made With Love” label to the lower right corner of the bag.
 Set iron to wool-cotton setting, press 5 to 10 seconds, no steam.
 Sign the label with your name using a permanent marker.
-Contact Jacqueline for labels.
+Contact Megan Garvey for labels.

 In 2012, the ASG national community service project was the Blanket Project, with chapters donating locally.
 Randall Children’s Hospital at Legacy Emanuel hospital was designated as the recipient for baby blankets made by our members.
 Though no longer a national project, we have continued to make blankets.

 - Fleece, Cotton, Minky, Flannel in girl and boy design/color schemes

 - You are welcome to use up scraps to piece one blanket side or practice your machine quilting.
 Do have at least one side soft and cuddly for a baby

 - Designs: (1) Two equal pieces sewn right sides together, turn thru a gap in the seam, slipstitch the opening, topstitch around.
 (2) Self-mitered with two unequal fabric pieces; see video.

 Contact member Community Service.